 For websites that enjoy more traffic, the DNS results may be cached on different recursive DNS resolvers for people who are accessing the website from different parts of the world.

 When you register a new domain name, it is essential that your domain host links your website name and IP address properly.
-A DNS checker tool will help you check if your IP address and website name has been linked correctly.Check Your DNS Records
+An AI DNS checker tool will help you check if your IP address and website name has been linked correctly or not.Check Your DNS Records

 The SOA serial number increases when there are changes to your DNS server.
 Being able to monitor the serial number allows you to catch DNS changes you might have missed.

-Appy Pie DNS Checker can help you find a lot of information regarding your various DNS servers.
-You can download detailed DNS reports and crosscheck them with earlier DNS reports
+Appy Pie AI DNS Checker can help you find a lot of information regarding your various DNS servers.
+You can download detailed DNS reports and crosscheck them with earlier DNS reports.

 DNS works by converting a hostname (www.example.com) into a computer-friendly IP address (192.168.1.1).
 An IP address is given to each device on the Internet, and that address is necessary to find the appropriate Internet device - like a street address is used to find a particular home.

 When a user wants to go to a website, their URL must be translated into a machine-friendly IP address.
 When a user enters a URL, it passes through 4 DNS server, each with a different functionality:Check Your DNS Now

 The recursor receives the user’s URL and sends it forward through the internet as a DNS query.